We would be honored to consider your publication! Thanks for thinking of us.

 Joanne or Jeff will happily try a test run with guests who want to check on operations before a scheduled hangout.
 This generally only takes 10 minutes the day before (or earlier in the day).
 The more tentative you are about technology in general, the more highly recommended this step is.
 We will arrange a time for this via email.

-When we are ready and arrive at the time for the programming, the person who set up the hangout (usually Joanne) will press the button that only she can see that says “Start Broadcast” and you will see an indicator that the program is “On Air”, at which time it is visible to the public.
+When we are ready and arrive at the time for the programming, the person who set up the live stream (usually Joanne) will press the button that only she can see that says “Start Broadcast” and you will see an indicator that the program is “On Air”, at which time it is visible to the public.

 If we have enabled the Q & A app, the audience may submit questions by typing them in at the Google Event page.
 Joanne or Jeff may ask questions from this section.
-Additionally, there is a chat box that only members of the hangout can see where we can chat amongst ourselves if we like.
+Additionally, there is a chat box that only members of the hangout can see where we can chat among ourselves if we like.

 The format is relaxed and conversational.
 We’ve really enjoyed all of our conversations and find we often have much more to talk about than we have time to do so.
 We’ve had dogs and cats appear on screen, phones ring, etc. No need to be embarrassed, the live element adds to the charm of the event!